-Woods Charitable Fund has prepared this list of Frequently Asked Questions.
-Click on the questions below to reveal our answers.
+Click on the questions below to reveal answers.

-Applicants must be invited to submit.
-You can also contact us by phone or e-mail to explain your funding need.
-At that time, staff will let you know if it would be worth your time to prepare and submit a full proposal.
+Applicants must be invited to submit a formal application.
+To inquire about a grant proposal, contact WCF staff by phone or via email to explain your organization’s funding needs or submit a short letter about your intent including budget information.
+At that time, staff will let you know if it is worth the time and effort to prepare and submit a full proposal.
+(Applicants for Breakthrough Initiative Grants also must contact WCF first, then must submit an online letter of intent before being invited to apply.)

-While WCF is willing to take funding risks to support innovative programs that may have trouble attracting other funding, we always encourage each applicant to broaden its funding base, if possible.
-The Fund prefers not to be the sole funder of any project.
+While WCF is willing to take funding risks to support innovative programs that may have trouble attracting other funding, applicants are encouraged to broaden their funding base when possible.
+The Fund prefers not to be the sole funder of any project and encourages organizations to secure other funding sources to help ensure a project’s sustainability.

 If the deadline falls on a weekend or holiday, the proposal will be accepted on the very next business day.
-Please see the grantmaking timetable in the Apply for a Grant section.
+Please see the grantmaking timetable.

-In case of an extreme emergency, you may submit a funding request of up to $10,000 outside of the submission timetable.
-However, you will still need to follow the standard submission process, by first approaching staff with your funding need.
-In these special circumstances, applicants can expect a quick turnaround on the funding decision and award check.
+In case of an extreme emergency, organizations may submit a funding request of up to $10,000 outside of the submission timetable.
+However, agencies still need to follow the standard submission process, by first approaching staff with funding needs.
+In these special circumstances, applicants can expect a quick turnaround on the funding decision and grant award.

-We look forward to meeting grant applicants after a proposal has been submitted.
-If you need guidance in preparing your proposal, please feel free to call or e-mail your questions to us.
+WCF staff looks forward to meeting with all grant applicants after a proposal has been submitted.
+However, WCF staff is pleased to consult with applicants to help strengthen proposals and provide guidance in preparing an application.
+Please feel free to call or email with questions and concerns.

-Not usually.
-But on rare occasions WCF will make grants to organizations not located in Lincoln in cases where the project is specifically focused on serving Lincoln or will have a unique impact on Lincoln.
+WCF focuses its grant-making almost solely in Lincoln, Nebraska.
+On rare occasions, WCF will make grants to agencies not located in Lincoln when the project specifically focuses on serving Lincoln or will have a unique impact on Lincoln and/or its residents.

-No. WCF will make grants to those organizations and projects that fall within its funding interests (Arts & Culture, Civic & Community, Education or Human Services), but no specific percentage of WCF’s grant payment total is assigned to each area of interest.
+No. WCF makes grants to organizations and projects that fall within its funding interests (Arts & Culture, Civic & Community, Education or Human Services) but does not designate a specific percentage or set a grant target for each area of interest.

 View a list of the funding considerations made by the WCF directors.

-The Fund will notify the grantee when a grant report is delinquent.
+The Fund will notify grantees two weeks before a grant report is due and when a grant report is delinquent.
 If the grantee fails to submit the requested report, the grant will be closed as incomplete, jeopardizing future funding requests.

 If you wish to make a gift to Woods Charitable Fund, please contact: